"Any situation that would reduce a character's head to the consistency of chunky salsa dip is fatal, regardless of other rules."

 Three hits to the engine is also guaranteed death: the fusion engine shuts itself down to prevent a catastrophic explosion.
 Standard engines take up 6 slots, but they were all in the center torso (behind the heaviest armor, unless you get hit from behind).
 Extra-Light engines take up half the weight of standard engines, but add an additional 6 slots (four if it's Clan-tech).
 And these slots are in the side torsos, which are more vulnerable.

 There is an optional rule that, if you get three engine hits, there is a chance that the engine will fail to shut down in time.
 This totals the 'Mech, as well as doing terrible, terrible Splash Damage.
+The writers admit in the description of this rule that the kind of fusion engines used in the setting would most likely never actually explode from being punctured, but said that to have a 'Mech not have its nuclear engine Go Critical from catastrophic engine failure would just not be cool.

 A critical hit to ammunition holds will cause the remaining ammo to cook off.
 For weapons that get very few shots of ammo, it's possible to deplete the ammo under normal conditions.
 And then there's the machine gun.
 A single ton of MG ammo holds 200 shots worth of ammunition.
 It's unlikely, unless you have multiple MG's pulling from the same ammo bin, that you will run out in a single engagement.
 Or even get down to less than 100.
 And since each shot is worth 2 damage, when it gets hit... well, 'Mechs aren't designed to take 400 points of damage, especially directly to their internal structure.
 The damage will propagate from location to location until it reaches the center torso.
 This is typically also destroyed, thus doing well more than the necessary 3 engine hits to kill the unit.
 And even a non-instantly fatal ammo explosion can cause critical hits to other ammo bins, causing them to cook off and add to the carnage.